 Early Life

 William Robert Berkley was born in 1946 in North Jersey.
-At the age of 11, Berkley's father passed away in an airplane crash, and he began investing in the stock market at age 12.
-Berkley graduated from New York University Stern School of Business in 1966 and earned an MBA from Harvard Business School in 1968.
+His father passed away when William was 11 years old.
+He began investing in the stock market at age 12, using earnings from lawn mowing.
+Berkley received a scholarship to New York University (NYU) where he earned his bachelor's degree, followed by an MBA from Harvard Business School in 1968.

 Rise to Success

-Berkley founded W. R. Berkley Corporation in 1967 with an initial investment of $2,500.
-The company went public in November 1973, with Berkley owning a substantial portion of the company's shares.
-He served as CEO until 2015, when he transitioned to Executive Chairman, with his son, Rob Berkley Jr., taking over as CEO.
-W. R. Berkley Corporation has grown into one of the largest commercial lines property and casualty insurers in the United States, with operations in over 60 countries.
+In 1967, Berkley founded W. R. Berkley Corporation with $2,500.
+He was the CEO until 2015, when he became the Executive Chairman.
+The company went public in 1973, with Berkley owning 23.8% of the shares.
+W. R. Berkley Corporation has grown into a major commercial lines property and casualty insurance holding company with operations worldwide.

 Key Business Strategies